 A group of raccoons is called a nursery or a gaze.
 Some dens contain up to thirty raccoons, although it is more common for them to contain around four.

 The average raccoon is 16-38 inches (40-70 cm).
 Their average weight is 8-20 pounds (3-9 kg).

 Female raccoons are pregnant for about 63 days.
 They then give birth once a year to up to seven kits in early summer.
 They will probably be born in a hole in a tree or in someone’s loft.
 They will then stay here for the first couple of months and then venture outside when they are big enough.
 The female raccoon raises the future offspring alone.

 Raccoons score a very high mammal IQ – above cats and just below monkeys.
 They can open bins by using their paws to lift the lids.
 One study showed that raccoons can remember solutions to tasks for up to three years.

 They have bushy ringed tails and a black mask across their eyes.
 It is not known why they have the black mask across their faces, but one thesis is that it enhances their ability to see at night.
 They have very thick grayish-brown fur, of which 90% is underfur to keep them warm.

 In winter, they stay inside their dens, but they do not hibernate.
 Raccoons enter a state known as torpor – this allows them to stay asleep and wrapped up in their dens for the winter period.

-Males mate with many partners throughout one year, while females only have one.
-The female then raises the offspring alone and the male will continue to do the same every year.
+Males mate with many partners for one year, while females only have one.
+The female then raises the offspring alone, and the male will continue to do the same every year.

 Raccoons are trapped and killed by humans for their fur.
 Their fur is made into clothing such as coats.
-During the 19th & 20th Century, it was a symbol of status and coonskins hats were a method of payment.
+During the 19th & 20th Centuries, it was a symbol of status, and coonskins hats were a method of payment.